richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

   sessions.

-Plan WG Sessions
+Plan WG Sessions:
 : The Chair must plan and announce all WG sessions well in advance (see section 3.1).

-Communicate results of sessions
+Communicate results of sessions:
 : The Chair and/or Secretary must ensure that minutes of a session are taken and that an attendance list is circulated (see section 3.1).